 I realize this has been quite a lengthy explanation and again, I appreciate the time you have spent reading about it.
 I took the time to write because I feel integrity and truth are moral strongholds.
 I tried repeatedly to contact someone at Sears Holdings and left messages which have not been returned.
 I e-mailed Ms.Munjal and Eddie Lampert with no response.
 I will never again buy a Sears product!!!!!

-Review about: Sears Car Battery Replacement.
+Product or Service Mentioned: Sears Car Battery Replacement.